evelyn-mendes/Projects-java/Projetos-Pequenos/src/com/evelyn/projects/abastecimento/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources.
+- `src`: the folder to maintain files.
-- `bin`: the folder where the sources they are generated for default.
+- `bin`: the folder where the files they are generated for default.

 > If you want to customize the folder, open `.vscode/settings.json` and update the related settings there.